What is a Car Accident Police Report?

 Following a car accident, at least one police officer should arrive at the scene.
 It is their responsibility to not only assist injury victims in the aftermath of a collision, but also to file a report of the events.
 A car accident police report provides an account of how the collision occurred, who was involved, and other details that will aid in the investigation of the case later in the claims process.

-Specifically, a police report on a motor vehicle collision will include:
+In general, a police report on a motor vehicle collision will include:

 - Drivers’ names, addresses, and phone numbers